orcestra-campaign/book/orcestra_book/ipfs.md

 This doesn't have any direct effect on the user side, but allows for easier reuse of individual data blocks when handling the data on the backend.
 The `--chunker=size-1048576` increases the maximum internal block size from the default of 256KB to 1MB (which is the maximum safely transferrable by IPFS).
 This also doesn't have a direct user-visible effect, but will improve performance.

-The command returns a Content Identifier (CID) of your data, which you can then use to access and share the data.
+The command returns a Content Identifier ({term}`CID`) of your data, which you can then use to access and share the data.

+## The ORCESTRA pin list

+After adding data to IPFS, it can be found and retrieved via its {term}`CID`.
+However, because IPFS is a peer-to-peer network, the data must be available on at least one connected node.

+To improve data availability and ensure redundancy, we [pin](https://docs.ipfs.tech/how-to/pin-files/) data on multiple nodes (for example, nodes operated at DKRZ).
+For this to work, all participating nodes need to agree on the set of CIDs that should be stored.
+We maintain this set in a **pin list** — a list of all datasets that the ORCESTRA community wants to keep available.

+The pin list is maintained in the [`ipfs_tools`](https://github.com/orcestra-campaign/ipfs_tools) repository, where anyone can propose new CIDs via a pull request.
+Several IPFS nodes automatically fetch the latest version of the pin list and pin the corresponding data, increasing both **redundancy** and **availability**.